Coexistence of multi-photon processes and longitudinal couplings in superconducting flux qubits: Introduction

 \section{Introduction}

-Superconducting quantum circuits possess discrete energy-levels and behave like natural atoms that the transitions between different energy levels can be induced by the electromagnetic fields.
-Thus, many experiments realized in natural atoms can also be demonstrated by using the superconducting quantum circuits, e.g., cavity quantum electrodynamics (e.g., in Refs.~\cite{wallraff,mooij1}), dressed states (e.g., in Refs.~\cite{liudressed,large-charge3,rigetti,wallraff2009,greenberg}), electromagnetically induced transparency and adiabatic control of quantum states (e.g., in Refs.~\cite{orlando2004,nist,goan,ian,falci}), and cooling for the superconducting qubits (e.g., in Refs.~\cite{youjqprl,orlandon,cooling}), the sideband excitations (e.g., in Refs.~\cite{side1,side2,side3}).
-In contrast to natural atoms, the potential wells of superconducting flux qubit (SFQ) circuits can be changed by adjusting externally applied magnetic fields, this tunability makes the SFQ circuits have many features which cannot be shown by the nature atoms.
+Superconducting quantum circuits possess discrete energy-levels and behave like natural atoms~\cite{p1,r1,r2,r3,r4,r5} that the transitions between different energy levels can be induced by the microwave electromagnetic fields.
+Thus, many experiments implemented in natural atoms can also be demonstrated by using the superconducting quantum circuits, e.g., circuit quantum electrodynamics (e.g., in Refs.~\cite{wallraff,mooij1,review1}), superconducting qubit dressed-states (e.g., in Refs.~\cite{liudressed,large-charge3,Wilson-PRB,wallraff2009,greenberg}) and microwave amplification~\cite{jena}, state control in superconducting quantum three-level systems (e.g., in Refs.~\cite{yang1,yang2,orlando2004,orlando2006,nist,goan,falci,falci-1,ian,Abdumalikov}), lasing without population inversion~\cite{blais,wei}, cooling for the superconducting qubits (e.g., in Refs.~\cite{youjqprl,orlandon,cooling}), and sideband excitations (e.g., in Refs.~\cite{side1,side2,side3}).
+In contrast to natural atoms, the potential energy of superconducting flux qubit (SFQ) circuits can be changed by adjusting externally applied magnetic fields.
+The tunability of potential energy makes the SFQ circuits have many features which do not exist in natural atoms.